Areeb297/Facebook-Marketplace-s-Recommendation-Ranking-System/README.md

 <img src='https://user-images.githubusercontent.com/51030860/184050916-6db819b9-b362-436c-947a-df3f9eba7e3d.png'>
 </p>

+- This demonstrates the power of transfer learning and how much time and effort we can save using pretrained models.
+Next we are going to build a text understanding deep learning CNN model where we create text embeddings for words and train the model to classify the product category by convolving over the embeddings.

 ## Milestone 5: Create the text understanding model

 ## Milestone 6: Combine the models

 ## Milestone 7: Configure and deploy the model serving API

+## Conclusions

+- Maybe write a conclusion to the project, what you understood about it and also how you would improve it or take it further.

+- Read through your documentation, do you understand everything you've written?
+Is everything clear and cohesive?

 - Does what you have built in this milestone connect to the previous one?
 If so explain how.
 What technologies are used?
 Why have you used them?
 Have you run any commands in the terminal?
 If so insert them using backticks (To get syntax highlighting for code snippets add the language after the first backticks).